deanamiel/bitcoin-wallet/README.md

 node hot.js send-transaction [serialized transaction]

-This command transmits the serialized transaction to the bitcoin testnet and returns the transaction ID which can be used to track the transaction on the bitcoin testnet block explorer.
+This command transmits the serialized signed transaction to the bitcoin testnet and returns the transaction ID which can be used to track the transaction on the bitcoin testnet block explorer.

 # Installing and Running the Application